bsach64/goback/README.md

 # Goback

-**Goback** is a distributed local backup system designed to facilitate secure and efficient file backups.
-The system includes both a client and server component to manage and perform backups across different machines.
+**Goback** is a distributed local backup tool designed to facilitate secure and efficient file backups.
+The tool includes both a client and server component to manage and perform backups across different machines.

 ## Getting Started